 Baked Sweet Potato Cakes- paleo and vegan friendly.
 Air Fryer Option

 - 1 medium to large sweet potato, peeled

 - 2 cup cauliflower florets

 - 1 tsp minced garlic

-- 2 tbsp organic ranch seasoning mix or paleo ranch seasoning (dairy free)
+- 2 tbsp organic ranch seasoning mix or dairy seasoning mix of choice

 - 1 cup packed cilantro (fresh)